Deltiology = the study and collection of postcards

 Cards with messages have been used even before there was a national postal service available, but they are beyond the scope of this article.
 Instead, we will look at postcards (with picture or blank) that were intended to be sent through regular mail, at a letter rate or cheaper.

 We will start with a bit of information about the oldest known picture postcard that’s acknowledged among postcard collectors as a postcard.

-Before the advent of postage stamps, it was normal for recipients in Great Britain to pay postage on delivery, with the cost depending on number of sheets and distance travelled.
-With the Penny Black , the sender paid the postage in advance and could send up to 1/2 ounce in Great Britain for the flat rate of one penny regardless of distance.
-Of course, this invention would be of great importance for promoting the practise of sending postcards.
+Before the advent of postage stamps, it was normal for recipients in Great Britain to pay postage on delivery, with the cost depending on the number of sheets and distance traveled.
+With the Penny Black, the sender paid the postage in advance and could send up to 1/2 ounce in Great Britain for the flat rate of one penny regardless of distance.
+Of course, this invention would be of great importance for promoting the practice of sending postcards.

 Early postcards in the United States